FuckingNode/FuckingNode/CONTRIBUTING.md

 ## Following our guidelines

-We at F\*ckingNode want our code NOT to be F\*ckingUnreadable, hence we enforce some code style guidelines.
+We at FuckingNode want our code NOT to be FuckingUnreadable, hence we enforce some code style guidelines.

 ### Use these naming patterns